follow us on Faceboook

 The saying “right plant, right place” is the key to healthy yards.

-However, there are some issues that must be kept in mind when planning your garden bed:
+There are some issues that must be kept in mind when planning or maintaining a yard.

-Unfortunately many landscapers do not take into account the benefits of sustainable maintenance.
-Also, when designing landscapes for their customers, native and other environmentally appropriate plants sometimes forgotten.
+The landscaping tradition: Unfortunately many landscapers do not take into account the benefits of sustainable maintenance.
+Also, when designing landscapes for their customers, native and other environmentally appropriate plants are sometimes forgotten.

 We as homeowners have a responsibility to be the stewards of our own land.
 Wise planting results in easier gardening.
 Once you have picked the right plants, they will take care of themselves.